The Three Factors to Consider in Building the New Supply Chain Economy

 At Locus we have seen tremendous jumps in volume for our digital native brand customers, and for our healthcare, medical devices, and pharmacy accounts.
 One customer, a major pharmacy retailer, has seen daily e-commerce volumes that rival those of Cyber Week.
 To support them, we have been shipping these accounts additional robots to help them meet their increased volume, just as we did during the holiday season peak.
-One customer is already planning an expansion of their warehouse pick area in anticipation of a sustained shift to e-commerce, even after we emerge from our pandemic shelters.
+One customer is already planning an expansion of their warehouse automation and pick area in anticipation of a sustained shift to e-commerce, even after we emerge from our pandemic shelters.
 Another customer – a global athletic apparel company – is also shifting their priorities to be ready for a new mix of shopping, favoring e-commerce over retail.

 I anticipate we will also see some major brands rely more on direct-to-consumer sales rather than on traditional retailers.
 This will give these brands greater control over their own supply chain and inventory, and will improve their profit margins.

 2. Labor availability has now shifted from a gap to a crisis.